NikelausM/book-scraper/README.md

 - [Technologies](#technologies)

 ## Introduction
-Book Scraper is a python application that scrapes the web page at http://books.toscrape.com.
-It then allows you to look at the book data located on that web page using a console menu.
+Book Scraper is a python application that scrapes the book catalogue website, http://books.toscrape.com.
+It then allows you to look at the data related to books on the different pages of the website.

 The purpose of this application was to become more familiar with web scraping.